 Engagement season, unofficially the period between Thanksgiving and Valentine’s Day, is in full swing!
 According to Wedding Wire, nearly 40% of all engagements occur during the holidays.
 The In Bloom Wedding + Events Team is busy fielding questions from couples wondering how and when to start the planning process.
 While the average engagement lasts 14.5 months, you will find time speeds by as you create the perfect wedding day.
 Where do you start to plan the day of your dreams?
-Here are some tips from our award-winning In Bloom Wedding + Events team to start you on the wedding planning journey:
+Below are some tips from our award-winning In Bloom Wedding + Events team to start you on the wedding planning journey.
+Looking for inspiration or ready to book a consultation?
+Check out our wedding & events website.

 Take time to enjoy this special moment.
 Gather your friends and family for an engagement party to share the good news.
 A party is a great way to test run a potential wedding caterer and to pick floral centerpieces that hint at favorite colors for your special day.